Individual: Stats | Heisman Team: Rank | Picks | Predict All | Champ Odds Conf: Rank | Standings | VS. [?]

 Monday, October 29, 2007

-Why Some Teams are Good, Part 2 - The Importance of Population
+Why Some Teams are Good, Part 2 - Population

 Obviously, a team has a better chance of landing a recruit if he lives nearby (or, in the case of Joe McKnight, they might be wishing they had stayed closer to home).
 In this blog I provide some evidence to support a claim I made in part 1 that increasing population increased the talent pool and, therefore, led to better football teams.